hphelion/documentation/cloudos/manage.troubleshooting.md

 ##### Solution

-Ensure that the virtual disk format is either IDE or SCSI before booting the VM with the HP Cloud OS ISO media.
+Before booting the VM with the HP Cloud OS ISO media, ensure that the virtual disk format is IDE or SCSI.